kanishka-commits/JavaScript/Advance.md

 ## Currying in JavaScript
 It's a technique in JavaScript (and functional programming) where:
-A function with multiple arguments is transformed into a series of functions each taking a single argument.
+A function with multiple arguments is transformed into a series of functions each taking a less no of argument. (can be one, can be more)

 eg:
 Instead of writing: